Macadamian/Cordova-BlinkUpPlugin/README.md

 ----------
 IMPORTANT NOTE: the following codes apply ONLY if `errorType` is "plugin".
 Errors from the BlinkUp SDK will have their own error codes (which may overlap with those below).
 If `errorType` is "blinkup", you must use the `errorMsg` field instead.
 The errors in the 300's range are android only.
 ```
-100 - "Invalid arguments in call to invokeBlinkUp."
+100 - "Invalid arguments in call to startBlinkUp."
 101 - "Could not gather device info.
 Process timed out."
 102 - "Process cancelled by user."
 103 - "Invalid API key.
 You must set your BlinkUp API key in index.js."